mattermost/docs/source/administration/compliance-export.rst

 3. Set the export file format.
 Currently, export format to Actiance XML is supported, but support for the GlobalRelay EML format and the Mattermost CSV format is scheduled for a future release.
 4. Save the settings.
 You’re now all set!

-The compliance exports do not contain messages sent before the feature was enabled, but you can export past history via the ``export`` :doc:`command line tool <command-line-tools>`.
+The compliance exports do not contain posts sent before the feature was enabled, but you can export past history via the ``export`` :doc:`command line tool <command-line-tools>`.
+Posts made prior to upgrading to Mattermost v4.5 will have less accurate channel member history information.

 The compliance exports are written to the `exports` subdirectory of the configured `Local Storage directory <https://docs.mattermost.com/administration/config-settings.html#storage>`_, in the format you chose in step 3.